-New Delhi / Guwahati, February 13: In a major infrastructure boost for Assam, Union Road Transport and Highways Minister Nitin Gadkari has approved projects worth ₹747.72 crore for the development of roads and bridges across the state.
+New Delhi / Guwahati, February 13: In a major boost to Assam’s transport infrastructure, the Union Ministry of Road Transport and Highways has approved projects worth ₹747.72 crore for the construction and upgradation of roads and bridges across the state.
+The approval, announced by Union Minister Nitin Gadkari, is expected to strengthen connectivity, improve road safety, and accelerate economic development across several districts.

 ![]() |